-The High Plains Drift Inn is a working horse ranch and guest lodge in south central Colorado.
-Built, owned and operated by the Roberson Family since its opening three decades ago the High plains has been a haven for those who want to get away from it all.
-Surrounded 360 degrees by the Rocky Mountains we are the outdoors man’s paradise.
-It would take a life time to fish all the lakes, hike all the trails, and kayak all the rivers around us.
-Additionally this area is home to one of the largest wild elk populations in the world, making this the perfect place for elk hunting.
+The High Plains Drift Inn is a working horse ranch and guest lodge in South Central Colorado.
+Built, owned and operated by the Robertson Family since its opening three decades ago.
+The High Plains has been a haven for those who want to get away from it all.
+Surrounded 360 degrees by the Rocky Mountains, we are the outdoor man’s paradise.
+It would take a lifetime to fish all the lakes, ski all the trails, and kayak all the rivers around us.
+Additionally, this area is home to one of the largest wild elk populations in the world, making this the perfect place for elk hunting.

 And don’t worry, you don’t have to bathe in the horse tank (we like our horses too much to do that to them!)
-We have our own water tower so you can take a hot shower after a long day of hunting or on the slopes.
+We have our own water tower providing gravity flow running water so you can take a hot shower after a long day of hunting or being on the slopes.